Abjad/ideassonicas2015/etc/prewriting.md

 are already regularly collaborative.
 How many strawman arguments against compositional collaboration are out there?

+* We have technologies that communicate to us that composition is a solitary enterprise.
+An example is the way that Sibelius implemented a type of "collaboration" that amounted to producing a score in isolation and then sharing it with others only after the work was done.

-IV. what changes in the world will it take to get us closer to the way of working that we dream? answer the question.
+III. what changes in the world will it take to get us closer to the way of working that we dream? answer the question.